Aiko-IT-Systems/DisCatSharp/DisCatSharp.Docs/articles/basics/first_bot.md

 Create a new variable in `MainAsync` and assign it a new `DiscordClient` instance, then pass an instance of `DiscordConfiguration` to its constructor.
 Create an object initializer for `DiscordConfiguration` and populate the `Token` property with your bot token then set the `TokenType` property to `TokenType.Bot`.
-Next add the `Intents` Property and Populated it with the @DisCatSharp.DiscordIntents.AllUnprivileged value.
-These Intents are required for certain Events to be fired.
+Next add the `Intents` Property and Populated it with the @DisCatSharp.DiscordIntents.AllUnprivileged and DiscordIntents.MessageContent values.
+The message content intent must be enabled in the developer portal as well.
+These Intents
+are required for certain Events to be fired.
 Please visit this [article](xref:beyond_basics_intents) for more information.

 ```cs